 - Global perspective.

 Students who successfully complete this paper will

 - Demonstrate a knowledge of debates about the origins and consequences of globalisation

-- An understanding of the operation of empires as global systems
+- Gain an understanding of the operation of empires as global systems

-- The ability to recognise and evaluate a range of disciplinary and intellectual perspectives on cross-cultural contacts and cultural change
+- Develop the ability to recognise and evaluate a range of disciplinary and intellectual perspectives on cross-cultural contacts and cultural change